the-mace/evtools/README.md

 # evtools
-A collection of python code for monitoring SolarCity and Tesla
+This is collection of python code and tools for monitoring SolarCity and Tesla

+See help in the main tools:
+* tesla.py --help
+* solarcity.py --help

+Follow my blog related to these items and more at http://teslaliving.net You can also follow me on twitter [@teslaliving](http://www.twitter.com/teslaliving "@teslaliving).